caljr86/SAMMBA/methods/README.md

 This protocol is an adaptation and miniaturization of previous published methods.
-Navigate through the .xlsx file for each submethod
+Navigate through the excel sheet at: https://docs.google.com/spreadsheets/d/1oc1fANy5_qMhcnivDETZ1CWw-5sodiPSrEODLMgAwCg/edit?usp=sharing.

+Commentaries are welcome